Kong/insomnia-docs/docs/insomnia/insomnia-sync.md

 Branches are managed within the branches dialog.
 Here, you can create local branches, merge branches, and fetch remote branches.

-### Revert to a Previous Snapshot
+### Revert to a Previous Commit

-You can revert a Collection/Design Document to a previous Snapshot.
-Find the Snapshot you want to revert to by going to the branch dropdown and clicking on **History**.
-Then click **Restore** on the Snapshot you want to revert to.
+You can revert a Collection/Design Document to a previous Commit.
+Find the Commit you want to revert to by going to the branch dropdown and clicking on **History**.
+Then click **Restore** on the Commit you want to revert to.

-When you restore a Snapshot, it will show the changes locally and you'll need to manually Snapshot the changes.
+When you restore a Commit, it will show the changes locally and you'll need to manually Commit the changes.

 ## Things to Know